 At the event, we launched a video illustrating Midtown’s growth and economic performance, and showcasing the area’s success.
 We will continue to ensure that Midtown is represented at this forum, and that our businesses have a voice as the future of London’s development, and that smart approaches to property are debated.

-Despite Clerkenwell’s recent growth, we have a vision for creating even more facets to this established area which will be achieved partly by working together with BEE Midtown and their collective.
+Despite Clerkenwell’s recent growth, we have a vision for creating even more facets to this established area which will be achieved partly by working together with Midtown BID and their collective.

 We look forward to continuing our partnership for years to come as we collectively strive to deliver a future for London that is sustainable, responsible and purpose-driven.